forficate/httpredirector/README.md

 * You want to force all users to use the `www` carnical host name

 ## Why use this project
-* It's packaged as an extreamly small Docker image making it portable and easy to deply
+* It's packaged as an extreamly small Docker image making it portable and easy to deploy at only 1.8MB in size.

 ## Why did I build httpredirector

-I am using `Google Cloud` to deploy a HTTP service running in a managed group pacakged as a Docker image.
+I am using `Google Cloud` to deploy a HTTP service running in a managed group packaged as a Docker image.

 The service runs on port `8080` and I have a `Cloud Loadbalancer` sat in front of the service terminating `SSL`.

 I wanted a simple easy generic way to force SSL.
 As I am deploying using Docker I can run this microservice on a node and route all non `HTTPS` traffic at the load balancer to the redirection service.

 Existing Docker images supported HTTP -> HTTPS on with no support for forcing `www`.
-The Docker images where also extramly large. `httpredirector` is a 1.8MB Docker image.
+The Docker images where also extremely large. `httpredirector` is a 1.8MB Docker image.

 ## Building